What Is a Bagged Car? Air Suspension Meaning, Cost & Legality

 Common Modifications and Upgrades

 Once a basic air suspension system is installed, many owners look to upgrade or modify it further.
-These upgrades can enhance performance, aesthetics, or functionality.
+These upgrades can improve performance, aesthetics, or functionality.

 Air Management Systems

-Upgrading from a simple switch to a full air management system with digital controllers and multiple presets is a common modification.
-This allows for easier and more precise control over the vehicle’s stance.
+Upgrading from a simple switch to a full air management system with digital controllers and multiple presets is one of the most common upgrades, allowing easier and more precise control over the vehicle’s stance.

 Larger Air Tanks and More Powerful Compressors

-These upgrades can improve the speed at which the suspension can be raised or lowered.
-A larger tank holds more air, reducing the frequency of compressor cycles, while a more powerful compressor can refill the tank faster.
+These upgrades improve how quickly the suspension raises or lowers.
+A larger tank holds more air, reducing compressor cycles, while a more powerful compressor refills the tank faster.

 Remote Controls and Smartphone Integration

-Modern systems often allow for remote control via key fobs or smartphone apps, offering convenience and the ability to adjust the car’s height from a distance.
+Modern systems increasingly allow remote adjustment via a key fob or smartphone app, offering convenience and the ability to change the car’s height from a distance.

 Custom Air Spring and Shock Combinations

-For specific handling characteristics or extreme ride height adjustments, enthusiasts may opt for different types of air springs or performance shocks that are tuned for their air suspension setup.
+For specific handling characteristics or more extreme ride-height adjustments, enthusiasts may opt for different air spring types or performance shocks tuned specifically for their air suspension setup, since shocks and struts still have to work correctly with the air spring for predictable handling.

 Frequently Asked Questions